Pulled Pork Sandwich Fit for a King

 The King of the South: The Pulled Pork Sandwich

-- 5 to 10lb Pork Butt, or Pork Shoulder
+- 5 to 10 pounds pork butt, or Pork Shoulder

 The best way I make pulled pork is on my smoker using hickory wood chips.
 But I didn't always have a great smoker so I will show you how to do it using indirect heat on your barbeque or even in your oven with the steaming method.